EpsilonSolutions/netscaler-command-reference/docs/utility/traceroute/traceroute.md

 Maximum value: 255

 <b>w</b>
 Time (in seconds) to wait for a response to a query.
+For Nitro API, defalut value is set to 3.
 Default value: 5
 Minimum value: 2
 Maximum value: 86399